moj-analytical-services/splink_graph/INSTALL.md

 ## Testing

-In order to test splink_graph if you have cloned splink_grap please run `pytest -v` on a terminal while located at the root folder of the repo.
+In order to test splink_graph if you have cloned splink_graph please run `pytest -v` on a terminal while located at the root folder of the repo.